Long-lived SEC violation via DM/DE couplings: Seeking string embeddings

 \section{Seeking string embeddings}

-In eq.~(\ref{DMDE phi}), the field evolves with $\dot{\varphi}>0$.
-Hence, if $\beta > 0$, the DM particle gets heavier and heavier and, eventually, it hits the theory cutoff.
-In string compactifications, the cutoff must lie below the species scale \cite{Veneziano:2001ah,Dvali:2007hz}, which is expected to fall as $\Lambda_\s = m_{\p, d} \, \e^{- \kappa_d \lambda \varphi}$, where $\lambda$ is an order-1 constant \cite{Calderon-Infante:2023ler,vandeHeisteeg:2023ubh,vandeHeisteeg:2023uxj}.
-Therefore, at best, the DM mass will hit the cutoff within a finite field-space distance; see fig. \ref{fig: heavy-tower realization}.
-However, we also highlight the following: since we are treating DM as a cosmological fluid made out of non-relativistic matter constituents, it is not necessary for the DM mass to be below the cutoff.
+To motivate the string-theoretic perturbative expansions, one generally needs large field values.
+In eq.~(\ref{DMDE phi}), the field evolves with $\dot{\varphi}>0$, and, if $\beta > 0$, DM gets heavier and heavier.
+In string compactifications, the EFT cutoff must lie below the species scale \cite{Veneziano:2001ah,Dvali:2007hz}, which is expected to fall as $\Lambda_\s = m_{\p, d} \, \e^{- \kappa_d \lambda \varphi}$, with $\lambda$ an order-1 constant \cite{Calderon-Infante:2023ler,vandeHeisteeg:2023ubh,vandeHeisteeg:2023uxj}.
+Hence, at best, the DM mass hits the cutoff within a finite field-space distance, i.e. after a finite number of Hubble times.

+However, we highlight the following: since we are treating DM as a cosmological fluid made out of non-relativistic matter constituents, it is not necessary for the DM mass to be below the cutoff.
 One does not need a microscopic field to describe DM: the DM fluid can be treated as a classical source of energy density.
-Moreover, as obvious from eq.~(\ref{DMDE rho}), although the DM mass grows exponentially, the universe expansion is still sufficient to dilute the DM energy density over time.
+For instance, DM may consist of dark macroscopic objects that are bound configurations of dark-sector particles.
+If such particles have a field-dependent mass, DM is expected to have one, as well.
+Hence, although we cannot calculate the exact functional form, lacking of details on e.g. binding energy, we can still parametrize the DM mass as $m(\varphi)$.
+In our analysis, the assumed exponential behavior allows us to handle a stable analytic solution, but we expect the phenomenon to be general.
+In addition, as $m/H = (m_0/H_0) \, (t/t_0)^{2 \beta/\gamma + 1}$, the DM Compton wavelength falls down quickly with respect to the horizon size.
+This makes any quantum effects dynamically less and less relevant with respect to our classical approximation.
+Finally, as obvious from eq.~(\ref{DMDE rho}), although the DM mass grows exponentially, the universe expansion is still sufficient to dilute the DM energy density over time.
 To add another perspective, we note that, although the DM particle eventually becomes heavier than the cutoff, the fact that it helps cosmic acceleration may be interpreted as a ``renormalization'' effect that manifests in an effective flattening of the potential.

 Of course, the DE degrees of freedom must instead always lie within the EFT cutoff.
 Both the kinetic and the potential energy fall over time with the same parametric dependence as the squared Hubble constant \cite{Shiu:2023fhb}.
 Hence, we may simply require that $\smash{\kappa_d \sqrt{V} \leq \Lambda_\s}$ via eq.~(\ref{DMDE Friedmann eq.}) \cite{Hebecker:2018vxz}.